vermegi/SPABootcamp/README.md

 npm install -g bower

+* Gulp:

+npm install -g gulp

-After cloning this repository to your desktop issue th following commands:
+After cloning this repository to your desktop issue the following commands:

 bower install
+gulp

+This should do it